 Even with all of this promotion behind the film, it’s safe to say that the best marketing will come from word-of-mouth.
 "The Simpsons" TV series is shown in 70 countries around the world and has a loyal, if not cultish, following.
 There’s no doubt countless fans will line up at theaters on July 27, 2007, to see just what predicament Homer has gotten his family into this time.
 D’oh!

-For more information on "The Simpsons," movie and related topics, check out the links on the next page.
+For more information on "The Simpsons," movie and related topics, check out the links below.